chipycodingworkshop/CodingWorkshops/problems/py101/testing/README.md

 Now check the flags that are present in the `pytest.ini` file against the output of the `--help` command to see what each one does.

-# 2. Execrise 4: Coverage
+## 1.8.
+Execrise 4: Coverage

 When we first ran `make`, `pytest` created a directory called `htmlcov` that show you the coverage information about `team_organizr,py` code.
-Open the `index.html` file inside `htmlcov` to check the lines that has not be covered.
+Open the `index.html` file inside `htmlcov` to check the lines that has not been covered by the tests in the `test_team_organizer.py`.

 What is the % coverage of the code at this point?
+Click on `team_organizer.py` to see which lines are outside coverage.

-# 3. Exercise 6: Fail, Fix, Pass
+## 1.9.
+Exercise 6: Fail, Fix, Pass

-After setup is complete, next go back to the terminal and ensure that you are on the develop/ci branch.

-    git branch

-should show an asterix next to `develop/ci` branch name.

 You are now all set to fix the tests.
 Goto `test_team_organizer.py` and find `test_add_a_person_with_lower_than_median` test.
 Notice this test is skipped when run with pytest.
 To fix it remove the decorator `pytest.mark.skip` and run `pytest` again.
-Commit the code and push it.
+Commit the code and run

-    git commit -am "Commit a failed test" git push origin develop/ci
+    make test

-Next, fix the test so that when you run `make test` again all the tests pass.
+Make the necessary changes so that the test passes.

+    git commit -am "Fixed failing test"
+    git push origin master

 Go to travis-ci.org and inspect the output before and after fixing the test.
-What is the coveraga value at this point?
+What is the coverage value at this point?

-## 3.1.
+## 1.10.
 Exercise 7: Fixtures

-What are the two fixtures used in the tests and how are they different?
+The purpose of test fixtures is to provide a fixed baseline upon which tests can reliably and repeatedly execute.

+We are making use of two fixtures - one factory method `person` that churns out Persons as needed by `organizer` fixture.

+`test_count_number_of_teams` is broken as well.
+How can you fix it?

+Tip: To run a singe test, use

+    pipenv run pytest -k <name-of-test>

-## 3.2.
-Exercise 8: Implement the tests that are empty
+## 1.11.
+Exercise 8: Implement the tests

+The two functions below have been left for you to implement.

 - test_add_a_person_who_has_never_written_code_before
 - test_add_two_person_with_same_name_but_different_slack_handles

+Note the names of the tests are long and verbose to give you an idea of what what exactly you need to test.

+Does implementing these tests have any effect on coverage results?
+Would it be still useful if there is no improvement in coverage?

-## 3.3.
-Exercise 9: Implement the tests first, then the feature
+## 1.12.
+Exercise 9: Implement the tests first, then implement the feature

-For the following two tests, first implement the test that defines behavior.
+For the following two tests, first implement the test that asserts the expected behavior.
+From the test name it should be evident from the test name.
 If you run the tests at this point, they should fail.
-Then go back to `team_organizer` and implement the feature by changing the code.
-If you think your implementation is complete, run `make test`.
+Then go back to `team_organizer.py` and implement the feature by changing the code.
+Once your implementation is complete, run `make test`.

-- test_add_a_person_who_supplied_negative_lines_of_code
+- test_adding_person_with_negative_lines_of_code_throws_exception
-- test_add_same_person_twice
+- test_handle_duplicate_additions

-## 3.4. todo